 First offenders over 21 years old are generally eligible to apply for a restricted license after serving out a mandatory 30 day suspension.

 In order to qualify for a restricted license a proof of enrollment must be submitted by our DUI education program to the DMV.
 Our program electronically submits your DMV form in a timely manner (usually within 24 hrs).
-The DMV will also require a re-issuance fee of approximately $125 and most likely an SR-22 form from your insurance company.
+The DMV will also require a re-issuance fee and most likely an SR-22 form from your insurance company.

 If you are over 21, charged with a DUI, alcohol level at .08 or above but the conviction is amended to a wet reckless then you have some decisions to make.
 The courts will generally order a 12 hour program completion.
 If you either did not have a DMV hearing or had a DMV hearing but the suspension was upheld you have two choices regarding your license.

 The lesser conviction of a wet reckless will be reported by the courts to the DMV.
 The DMV will suspend your license for four months.
 You can take the 12 hour program and a four month suspension.
 The other option is to serve out a 30 day suspension and enroll in the longer 3 month first offender program which has a provision for a restricted license.

 Yes, but you will need to make the request of the other state.
 Many people complete programs in California for convictions in another state.
 There are a couple of questions that determine what length of program you are required to attend.
 The first question is “were you driving on a California driver’s license?”
 If so, you will need to complete the California program length based on the number of DUI’s on your driver record.

 If you were driving on a license from another state you would need to find out what program requirement you must comply with to satisfy your court order.
 Some states require a comprehensive drug and alcohol assessment for the individual person to determine the length of program treatment.